stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

 A slight irritation that only came to light during this chapter is that there are two slightly different Vulkan descriptors for sub-resources even though the fields are almost identical.
-We add two factory methods to transform a sub-resource to either (spot the difference):
+New factory methods are implemented to transform a sub-resource to either (spot the difference):

 ```java
 static VkImageSubresourceRange toRange(SubResource res) {